OPERATING PROCEDURES

 The Assignments team will be given the discretion to utilize the total number of points earned as criteria when making playoff assignments.
 At a time to be announced by the Board of Directors each season, members wishing to be deemed Playoff Eligible must fill out a Playoff Eligibility Worksheet outlining Performance Points earned and must return that form in accordance with the announcement.
 Once a member submits his/her worksheet they will become playoff eligible if they meet the criteria.
 Please note that playoff-eligible officials requested by a coach to officiate a specific post-season game will be given priority consideration for that assignment.

-Furthermore, the UIL requires each Chapter to provide the UIL with a listing of officials for possible assignment to Regional or State tournaments.
-However, for an NTBOA Member to be considered for Regional and State Assignments, they must appear on the Playoff Eligible List of Officials from the previous year, as well as, take and meet the required playoff testing requirements.
+Furthermore, the UIL requires each Chapter to provide the UIL with a listing of officials for possible assignment to the State tournaments.
+However, for an NTBOA Member to be considered for Regional and State Assignments, they must appear on the Playoff Eligible List of Officials from the previous year, as well as take and meet the required playoff testing requirements.

 CHANGES TO OPERATING PROCEDURES: